 In 2022 you can watch the Oberammergau Passion Play, a once-in-a-decade performance put on by a tiny German village perched high in the Bavarian Alps.
 You’ll see a cast of thousands of local children, adults, and animals reenact the final days of Christ’s life in an elaborate tradition dating back nearly 400 years.

 It is the oldest, most famous, and most popular Passion Play in the world.
 The play is expected to draw over half a million people across its 103 shows scheduled for 2022.

-This all happened in Oberammergau, Germany, a small village in the Bavarian Alps on the Ammer River.
-For nearly 400 years this town has reenacted the Passion Play in honor of a vow their ancestors made in 1634.
-As the story goes, the bubonic plague had arrived at their doorstep when a man returned home for Christmas and brought the Black Death with him.
-The disease spread rapidly and residents quickly began to die.
-That was when the town made a promise that they would hold the Passion Play every decade if God would only save them.
-Once the vow was made the disease suddenly stopped - not another resident died and all those who were suffering recovered.
+The town has reenacted the Passion Play in honor of a vow their ancestors made in 1634.
+Oberammergau was decimated by the bubonic plague, quickly losing more than half of its population.
+Out of desperation, the pious town made a promise that they would hold the Passion Play every decade if God would only save them.
+Once the vow was made the disease suddenly stopped - not another resident died, and all those who were suffering recovered.

 The 42nd Oberammergau Passion Play was originally scheduled for May through October of 2020, but had to be postponed by two years due to COVID.
 This was only the 7th time in history that the play has been canceled or postponed.
 The town had been deep in preparations when Germany was locked down in mid-March.
 After months of work involving nearly half of the town’s 5,400 residents, work on Oberammergau’s event of the decade was abruptly stopped.

 For the people of Oberammergau, the show would go on.
 Director Christian Stueckl’s response was simple.
 “It’s only a postponement.
 We’re going to keep going.
 A lot of other people are a lot worse off than we are.”